easy-spider/easyspider-site-douban/README.md

 - Pipeline to store resources into mongodb
 - Use user_agent middleware to change user_agent dynamically
 - Design the argument interface
+- Apply Selenium to deal with JS elements
+- Spider for movie search results

 ## TODO
-- Apply Selenium to deal with JS elements
-- Finsh spider for movie search results
 - Apply custom_setting to different spiders
-- Extract template from this first scrapy script
+- Extract template from this first Scrapy script